 Alternatively, click the Upload from my device button and use the file explorer to select your files.

-The Folder that is selected in the Folder manager is set as the default location for file upload.
+The folder selected in the Folder manager is set as the default location for file uploads.

-3. Upon completing the selection of images, in the Tags field, you can select pre-existing tags or choose to create tags, which will be saved to the available list of tags.
+After selecting images, you can use the Tags field to either select pre-existing tags or create new ones, which will be added to the available list of tags.

 Using the 'More' option